NVIDIA DOCA File Compression Application Guide

 Application Execution

-The file compression application is provided in both source and binary forms.
-The binary is located under
+The file compression application is provided in source form.
+Therefore, a compilation is required before the application can be executed.

 Application usage instructions: